 by Christena Garduno, chief executive officer of Media Culture

 Christena Garduno is chief executive officer of Media Culture, a multichannel brand response media agency that drives growth for global clients with innovative and performance-driven media campaigns.
-She is a member of Forbes Agency Council.
+She is a member of Forbes Agency Council and the recipient of an Echo Award for her work with Turbo Tax.